Master the topic, the message, and the delivery — Steve Jobs

 - Determine your goal and connect with the consumers who have used the website.

 - Prepare a comprehensive questionnaire that covers all aspects of your messages.

-- Conduct the interview and transcribe the conversation.
+- Transcribe the conversation.

 - Weed out the highlights and understand where the messages are lacking.

 Using an AI meeting assistant can enhance the efficiency and accuracy of your in-depth interviews, allowing you to gather valuable feedback and refine your messaging strategies effectively.